Your Goal: Natural breathing in your body, with calmed directed thinking.

 Your mind habitually controlling your breathing.

-Let a slow, gentle out-breath through your nose, then relax and allow the breathing to draw back in by itself.
-This will reset natural breathing.
+Let a slow, gentle out-breath through your nose, then relax and allow the breathing to draw back in by itself, allowing your mind for a short time, to experience your breathing, free from control.
+Repeating this, and enjoying how nice the natural, uncontrolled breath feels will gradually decondition the tendency of your mind to control your breathing.

 Support Meditation: Habitually controlling your breathing.

-You are ready to progress to Meditation Skill 06: Breathing Presence when:
+You are ready to progress to Meditation Skill 06: Length of Each Breath when:

 Control: If you have difficulty being aware of your breathing without your mind habitually controlling it, Meditation: Skill in Allowing will help you weaken this control.